-The ChemStation software can simultaneously acquire five chromatographic and reference signals each with an independent bandwidth from the Agilent 1100 Series diode-array detector.
+The ChemStation software can simultaneously acquire five chromatographic and reference signals each with an independent bandwidth from the Agilent 1100 Series diode-array detector (G1315A or G1315B).

 The system can simultaneously acquire up to a total of eight chromatographic and reference signals from the HP 1090 with an independent bandwidth.